rosettatype/legible-typography/_chapters_en/3-perspectives-on-legibility.md

 -   Researchers should not look for universal truths but aim to provide practical decision-making guidance ([MacDonald-Ross and Waller, 1975, p77]({% link pages/bibliography_en.md %}#macdonald-ross-waller-1975)).

     -   Practical guidance may require testing a specific version of a design, which is better described as formative evaluation or user/usability testing, rather than legibility research.
 The results will apply to the particular situation and will not be generalizable.
 (See [Chapter 4: Different types of testing and research]({% link _chapters_en/4-what-is-measured-and-how.md %}#different-types-of-testing-and-research)).

--   Researchers chose topics that are easy to investigate in the laboratory ([MacDonald-Ross and Waller, 1975, p76]({% link pages/bibliography_en.md %}#macdonald-ross-waller-1975))
+-   Researchers choose topics that are easy to investigate in the laboratory ([MacDonald-Ross and Waller, 1975, p76]({% link pages/bibliography_en.md %}#macdonald-ross-waller-1975))

     -   This may have been true in 1975 and earlier, but I do not believe that this is currently the case as very sophisticated techniques have been developed.
 However, most of the research is done under controlled conditions (i.e. a 'laboratory setting').
 This is covered in more detail in [Chapter 4]({% link _chapters_en/4-what-is-measured-and-how.md %}).
+{: .comment-list }

 > Questions: If you were asked to debate the value of legibility research, which side would you prefer to argue: for or against?<br>